1wheel/roadtolarissa/source/_posts/2019-07-21-scan-sorted.md

   })
 ```

-But still more complicated than checking every point, so I'll probably stick with that unless I’m really trying to push the envelope on something.
+But still more complicated than checking every point, so I'll probably stick with that unless I’m really trying to push performance the envelope or working with [polygons](https://bl.ocks.org/veltman/f539d97e922b918d47e2b2d1a8bcd2dd)